← Back to work

 1. Prompt, with a data-quality check before AI runs

-The wizard opens with the case and investigation context already pulled in: case description, image description, what went wrong, equipment, damage-causing object, circumstances at the scene, chain of events.
+The wizard opens with the case and investigation context already pulled in: description, what went wrong, circumstances, chain of events.
 The user doesn’t paste, summarize, or re-explain.
 The platform already knows what the incident is.

 Before generation, the system runs a quiet check: is the available data strong enough to support a useful analysis?
 If it isn’t, the user sees a warning that makes the AI’s limits visible: